IntersectMBO/Open-Source-Office/security-policy-documents/v1.0/SECURITY.md

 5. **Fixing Issue**: The team agrees on the fix, the announcement, and the release schedule with the reporter.
 If the reporter is not responsive in a reasonable time frame this should not block the team from moving to the next steps particularly in the face of a high impact or high severity issue.

-   a. **Mitigation**: Depending on the severity and criticity of the issue, the team can decide to disclose the issue publicly in the absence of a fix _if and only if_ a clear, simple, and effective mitigation plan is defined.
+   a. **Mitigation**: Depending on the severity and criticality of the issue, the team can decide to disclose the issue publicly in the absence of a fix _if and only if_ a clear, simple, and effective mitigation plan is defined.
 This _must_ include instructions for users and operators of the software, and a time horizon at which the issue will be properly fixed (eg. version number).

    b. **Fix**: When a fix is available and approved, it should be merged and made available as quickly as possible: